 The Dental Hygiene program consists of classroom, laboratory and clinical experiences emphasizing skill development, self-assessment and professionalism offered over five continuous semesters.
 The majority of the clinical experience is in the NDSCS dental clinic.
 Students are also assigned to off-campus affiliation sites to enhance their dental hygiene education.
 Students must provide their own transportation to off-campus affiliation sites.
-Criminal background checks and finger printing may be required by affiliation sites.
+Criminal background checks will be required.
+A felony charge and/or conviction may affect participation in clinical experience(s), and therefore, program completion.
+If this issue applies, the student must meet with the department chair.

-The program is fully accredited by the Commission on Dental Accreditation of the American Dental Association, 211 East Chicago Ave, Chicago, IL 60611-2678
+The program is fully accredited by the Commission on Dental Accreditation of the American Dental Association, 211 East Chicago Ave, Chicago, IL 60611-2678.